persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 2. Create a new branch called myusername.github.io
 	* Make sure you change "myusername" with your Github username
 3. Download NPM
-4. Innitialize your site
+4. Initialize your site
 5. Download gh-pages tools
-  gh-pages
-6. Deply your site
+6. Deploy your site
-7. Buy a domain and link it to your Github Pages site
+7. Buy a domain and link it to your personal Github Pages website

 Step 1: